hoannguyen02/self-js/practices/01-arrays/4. Largest Distance Between 1 & 1/q.md

- * Return the farthest distance between 1 and 1 in the given string
+ * Return the farthest distance between 1 and 1 in the given array
  * Examples
 ```
 [1, 1] => 1